Sixth-form.com

 Course Duration

-Private colleges offer one or two year GCSE programmes.
+Private colleges offer one or two-year GCSE programmes.
 They can also provide retake courses for students who want to improve their GCSE results.
 Depending on the number of subjects studied, a typical GCSE programme comprises 20-25 hours of tuition per week, conducted in small classes where students can benefit from exceptional amounts of personal attention and feedback.

 Age

-Students generally need to be at least 14 at entry and they receive particularly careful attention and support with close supervision of their attendance and achievement.
+Students generally need to be at least 14 on entry and they receive particularly careful attention and support with close supervision of their attendance and achievement.
 Some colleges will be reluctant to accept students over the age of 17 at the start of a GCSE course.

 Subjects